thinkinglabs/thinkinglabs.github.io/_posts/2024-01-06-on-the-evilness-of-feature-branching-where-is-the-evilness.md

 ---

-*Update Jan 22nd, 2024: Mention the need for refactoring skills.*
+*Update Jan 22nd, 2024: Mention the need for refactoring skills as [mentioned by Jay Bazuzi](https://mastodon.online/@JayBazuzi/111720839177070384).*

 ---